mrmcavoy715/Insight_Challenge/README.md

 - Log file is 3.7GB in size
 - Format is a comma-delimited file, where each line is a request.
 Parameters of interest are: ip, and the date and time

-## Methods - Detailed description of functions in sessionization.py
+## Methods - Detailed description of stepsf in sessionization.py

 Specifics of the code are available as comments in the main program - sessionization.py.
 The objective is to count the number of requests for a user, defined as a session.